-In most cases, focus group research conducted on behalf of the Texas Lottery is combined with player surveys.
-A larger sample of players is surveyed in order to explore the appeal of instant ticket concepts further.
-For example, in evaluating 11 new \$3 Licensed Property scratch-off concepts in April 2013, 484 surveys were conducted over an approximate 2-week time frame.
-The average survey length was 17 minutes.
+In most cases, focus group research with players conducted on behalf of the Texas Lottery is combined with player surveys.
+A larger sample of players than those in focus groups is surveyed in order to explore the appeal of scratch ticket concepts further.
+For example, in evaluating 45 new \$5 scratch ticket concepts in October 2014, 600 online surveys with \$5 scratch players in Texas were conducted over an approximate 2-week time frame.